Traveling to Iceland by Cruise Ship

 What happens if my cruise ship is delayed and I miss a booked tour?

 Many tour operators are flexible and will refund or reschedule if delays occur.
-Check the cancellation policy when booking, and inform the operator of your cruise schedule.
+Check the cancellation policy, and inform the operator of your cruise schedule.

 Is Iceland suitable for families traveling on cruise ships?